Chapter 15.22

 15.22.060 General requirements.

-B. Requirement to Eliminate Illicit Connections.
-The administrator may require by written notice that a property owner or person responsible for an illicit connection to the storm water drainage system eliminate the connection by a specified date, regardless of whether or not the connection had been established or approved previously.
+C. Requirement to Eliminate Illicit Connections.
+The city may require by written notice that a property owner or person responsible for an illicit connection to the stormwater drainage system eliminate the connection by a specified date, regardless of whether or not the connection had been established or approved previously.

-2. In the event of an illegal discharge of hazardous materials into the storm water drainage system or waters of the state, said person shall immediately notify emergency dispatch services (911) and the public works department (206-842-2016).
+1. In the event of an illicit discharge of hazardous materials into the stormwater drainage system or waters of the state, said person shall immediately notify emergency dispatch services (911) and the city’s public works department.

-3. In the event of an illegal discharge of nonhazardous materials into the storm water drainage system or waters of the state, said person shall notify the public works department by phone (206-842-2016), by facsimile (206-780-3710), or in person within 48 hours after said discharge.
+2. In the event of an illicit discharge of nonhazardous materials into the stormwater drainage system or waters of the state, said person shall notify the city’s public works department within 48 hours after said discharge.

 15.22.070 Inspections and investigations.

-A. Facility and Property Inspections.
-The administrator shall be permitted to enter and inspect facilities subject to regulation under this chapter as often as may be necessary to determine compliance with this chapter.
+A. Inspections.
+The administrator shall be permitted to enter and inspect properties and facilities subject to regulation under this chapter as often as may be necessary to determine compliance with this chapter.
 If a property owner has security measures in force which require proper identification and clearance before entry into its premises, the property or facility owner/operator shall make the necessary arrangements to allow access to the administrator.

 B. Facility and Property Access.

-1. Facility operators shall allow the administrator ready access to all parts of the premises for the purposes of inspection, sampling, examination, and copying of records that must be kept under the conditions of an NPDES permit to discharge storm water, and the performance of any additional duties as defined by state and/or federal law.
+1. Property or facility owner(s)/operator(s) shall allow the administrator ready access to all parts of the premises for the purposes of inspection, sampling, examination, and copying of records that must be kept under the conditions of an NPDES Permit to discharge stormwater, and the performance of any additional duties as defined by state and/or federal law.

 C. Monitoring and Sampling.